mphotchkiss/Personal-portfolio/README.md

 # My Personal Portfolio

-A node.js react.js web application built to host my professional resume, portfolio of work, information, and external links.
+A React.js web application built to host my professional resume, portfolio of work, information, and external resources.

 ## What I learned